symfony/symfony-docs/quick_tour/flex_recipes.rst

 ``config/packages/twig.yaml``
     A configuration file that sets up Twig with sensible defaults.

-``config/routes/dev/twig.yaml``
-    A route that helps you debug your error pages.

 ``templates/``
     This is the directory where template files will live.
 The recipe also added a ``base.html.twig`` layout file.